 The BRITE Ideas series is really about building a community of teachers who want to be better.
 Throughout the year, we will learn about completed research projects on teaching and learning, offer feedback on projects-in-progress, and brainstorm new ideas for common problems in our teaching practices.
 I expect that, at a minimum, we will learn a lot about teaching.
 More ambitiously, I expect many new collaborations and projects to spring from this series.

-The BRITE Ideas series is the outcome of a BRITE Lab and Learning Innovation collaborative teaching event attended by many in the Duke community on April 18, 2018.
+The BRITE Ideas series is the outcome of a BRITE Lab and Learning Innovation collaborative teaching event for the Duke community held on April 18, 2018.
 The event highlighted a collection of lightning talks with Bridgette Martin Hard and her team of students.
 Student presentations came from a seminar on classroom research that Learning Innovation supported with a Jump Start Grant.